 The Corsair K65 PLUS WIRELESS is a wireless mechanical gaming keyboard and the first compact (75%) model in Corsair's wider K65 lineup.
 The K65 PLUS follows an emerging trend in the gaming keyboard market to incorporate several elements typically found on custom keyboards, including sound-dampening foam and pre-lubed switches.
-It also has a hot-swappable PCB, which allows you to easily change out the stock Corsair MLX Red switches.
+It also has a hot-swappable PCB, allowing you to easily replace the stock Corsair MLX Red switches.
 This keyboard also features a multi-function control knob that you can use to adjust media volume or backlight brightness, as well as for zoom in/out and scroll up/down functions.
 You can customize various settings using the configuration software, including key assignments, custom macros, and RGB lighting effects.
-Additionally, you can save settings directly to the keyboard's onboard memory, so you don't need to have the software running in the background.

 The Corsair K65 PLUS is an impressive gaming keyboard.
 It has excellent build quality and great raw performance that provides a responsive experience for playing titles in all genres at a casual or competitive level.
 It also has full RGB backlighting that you can configure along with a range of other settings using the configuration software.
 However, the stock keycaps aren't shine-through, so you can't read legends in darker settings.